 One word of advice, let the generator run for a few minutes after you start the engine.
 Don’t plug your Tesla charger right away.
 The generator needs to warm up first.

 Another thing, set the amps to the lowest possible setting from your dashboard monitor and then slowly increase the amps to the maximum.
 This will help prevent your generator from dying on the job.

-Can you plug a tesla directly into an outlet?
+Can I plug a tesla directly into an outlet?

-Yes, of course.
-Your home wall outlets provide 110 or 120 V at 15, or 30 A. This range will initiate trickle charging and your car will be charged over a long time.
+Absolutely.
+Your home wall outlets provide around 110/120 V at 15/30 A. This range will initiate trickle charging and your car will be charged over a long time.
 The charging rate will be slow but steady.

 On the flip side, the larger outlet of your garage will provide a larger 240 V AC output at 30 or 60 A. This will make the chagrin process much faster.
 You may need to use a power adopter in case the connector has any type of connection issue.